Undergraduate Policies and Procedures

 Each applicant to the music program (BFA, MFA) must complete a diagnostic test of musicianship skills in the areas of theory, ear training, and vocal and keyboard sight-reading.
 Results of these diagnostic tests will be used in planning the student's total music program.

 With permission of the instructor, anyone may audit undergraduate courses at Notre Dame de Namur University.
-Neither a grade nor a credit is awarded for a course taken on an audit basis, and the decision to take a course as an auditor or for credit cannot be changed after the Add deadline for the course.
+Neither a grade nor credit is awarded for a course taken on an audit basis, and the decision to take a course as an auditor or for credit cannot be changed after the add deadline for the course.
 Audited courses are transcripted as such only for matriculated students.
 The extent of participation of an auditor is at the discretion of the instructor.
-Auditors receive a course syllabus but may not necessarily receive copies of all course materials.
-The audit fee per unit is 50 percent of the otherwise applicable tuition rate.
+Auditors receive a course syllabus, but may not necessarily receive copies of all course materials.
+The audit fee per unit is 50% of the otherwise applicable tuition rate.

 A cumulative grade point average of 2.0 or above constitutes clear academic standing.
 Students who do not maintain clear academic standing are subject to the provisions of Academic Warning, Probation, and Disqualification, as specified below.